Home

 This grief poem developed in a trauma healing class.
 The instructor was telling us that when we repeat the same story over and over to ourselves it creates grooves in the thought patterns in our brain.
 As with grooves in a dirt field, it becomes easier for us to just stay in the grooves.

-The instructor suggested that we try writing our story in less than 100 words.
+As a creative writing prompt, the instructor suggested that we try writing our story in less than 100 words.
 This would interrupt the already established grooves and help us rethink our story a little.
 Another benefit of this extremely shortened version of our story is that it helps us find out what really is most important to us in our story.

 GOD, LIFE, AND LOVE